 - Costs – it can be difficult to fully understand all the different fees and charges, which often vary a lot between different providers.
 Thankfully this public comparison site set up a couple of years ago makes things easier;

 - Ease of access – what are the online, mobile, phone and in-person services like?
-If you want to access your account 24/7 from your smartphone, then a mobile bank account could be the most suitable option;
+If you want to access your account 24/7 from your smartphone, then a French mobile bank account could be the most suitable option;

-- Range of services – you might want to see what’s on offer in terms of international money transfers or pensions savings plans;
+- Range of services – you might want to see what’s on offer in terms of international money transfers or French pensions savings plans;

 - English-speaking services – this is more readily available with international banks and online banks, but less so with smaller and regional banks.